Sciwhylab/dbnn/README.md

 Z = [z<sub>ik</sub>] ∀ k = 1..n; σ = [σ<sub>ij</sub>] ∀ j = 1..m; μ = [<sub>μij</sub>] ∀ j = 1..m

+## How to use DBNN in your Neural Network

+This version of DBNN has been implemented in pytorch.
+While implementing your neural network, the Linear class from dbnn-linear.py can be called instead of the default Linear class of pytorch library.

+## Example:

+### Build the PyTorch model using the functional API of DBNN.
+input_layer = Linear(input_size, hidden_size)
+act_layer = torch.nn.Tanh()
+dense_layer = Linear(hidden_size, num_classes)
+output_layer = torch.nn.Softmax(2)

+Here Linear(..) will automatically call DBNN Linear class instead of pytorch Linear class.

 ### Cite our work:
 Vinayak, N., Ahmad, S. (2023).
 A Reduced-Memory Multi-layer Perceptron with Systematic Network Weights Generated and Trained Through Distribution Hyper-parameters.
 In: Sharma, H., Shrivastava, V., Bharti, K.K., Wang, L. (eds) Communication and Intelligent Systems.
 ICCIS 2022.
 Lecture Notes in Networks and Systems, vol 689.
 Springer, Singapore. https://doi.org/10.1007/978-981-99-2322-9_41